 I have been working, as a Clinical Nurse Specialist, with people diagnosed with malignant Neuroendocrine Tumours (Neuroendocrine Cancer) since 1999.

-During that time, and since joining the NET Patient Foundation in 2015, I have seen how this group of cancers impacts on all aspects of everyday life – from the shock of diagnosis to the uncertainty of the future, from managing symptoms to dealing with long term follow up – from feeling alone to becoming part of acommunity.
+During that time, and since joining the Neuroendocrine Cancer UK (formerly NET Patient Foundation) in 2015, I have seen how this group of cancers impacts on all aspects of everyday life – from the shock of diagnosis to the uncertainty of the future, from managing symptoms to dealing with long term follow up – from feeling alone to becoming part of a community.

 Patient Support Manager (RGN, PGDip)

-Details of our groups, venues and contact details can be found on our website.
+Details of our groups, venues and contact details can be found here.

 To find out more, please contact our NET Nurse Specialist Team: